 Diagnostic Workup of Nonalcoholic Steatohepatitis

-Laboratory investigations are indicated in patients with NASH and usually show increased liver aminotransferases levels and dyslipidemia.
-In patients with NAFLD, there is liver steatosis but without inflammation or fibrosis as is in NASH.
+Patients with NASH usually have increased liver aminotransferases levels and dyslipidemia.
+In patients with NAFLD, there is liver steatosis but without the inflammation or fibrosis found in NASH.
 This distinction can be made only with a biopsy.

 More recently, a non-invasive fibrosis scoring system has been made and validated in the identification of patients with advanced NASH.
 This predictive model takes into account the patient’s age, body mass index, platelet count, albumin, and aspartate aminotransferase/alanine transaminase ratio to create a likelihood score of having advanced liver fibrosis.

 Another important non-invasive distinction between NAFLD and NASH is an alanine aminotransferase (ALT) level that is clearly higher than aspartate aminotransferase.